 Impressions are tracked by each SDK and sent to Split's backend services periodically.
-If you are not seeing any impressions in Split, first ensure that your SDK is installed and functioning as expected.
+You may view incoming impressions in Live tail within a feature flag's page or the Data hub, and export them based on query criteria in the Data hub's Data export tab.
+If you do not see impressions arriving in Split, ensure that your SDK is installed and functioning as expected.
+Tips for this are included in the Live tail article.
 Contact us at firstname.lastname@example.org if you have any issues.

-By default Split retains impression data for 30 days.
-Custom data retention policies are available upon request.
+Split retains impression data for 90 days.
 Contact the team at Split to learn more.

 Targeting rule label

 Targeting rules can be robust within Split.
-For instance, here is a split with two rules.
+For example, the following is a feature flag with two rules:

 if user is in segment employees then split 100%:on,0%:off else if user.location is in list ["california"] then split 100%:on,0%:off else

-If a user is served the on treatment for this split, the targeting rule label explains which of these rules the user matched.
+If a user is served the on treatment for this feature flag, the targeting rule label explains which of these rules the user matched.
 The targeting rule label is the summary of the rule that provides that explanation.
-The label is auto-generated and is valuable in understanding if your split is working as expected.
-Here are the targeting rule labels for the split shown above.
+The label is auto-generated and is valuable in understanding if your feature flag is working as expected.
+Here are the targeting rule labels for the feature flag shown above.